Rishit-shah2002/IT496_CP3_T06/README.md

 ## <p align='center'>Project Overview</p>
 In this project we have worked on the ICC Cricket World Cup 2023 prediction, which involves building and deploying machine learning models to make informative predictions related to the tournament.
 As a part of it, we have did the following tasks<br/>
 **Task 1**:
-* decid the task
+* Predicting the player with the highest number of wickets taken in the tournament
-* decide the taks
+* Predicting the batsman who will score most runs in the tournament.

 **Task 2**:
 *  Predicting the Finalist Teams and Players